This accessibility statement applies to the National Centre for Research Methods main website at ncrm.ac.uk

 Preparation of this accessibility statement

-This website was tested during September 2020 by our internal team.
+This website was tested during November 2021 by our internal team.
 We have sampled pages and documents of all the principal types, including the homepage, main section pages, content pages, images, video and audio content, interactive forms, PDF documents, navigation and site search functionality, contact information, legal information and this accessibility statement.
 We have tested these pages using NVDA and VoiceOver accessibility software, Windows and IoS accessibility options, keyboard navigation and by using the WAVE accessibility tool.
-Our new website will overcome most of the generic accessibility issues encountered on the current site.